kijania/search-engine/README.md

 - Take care of all specific symbols in the text like commas, dots etc

-- Consider number of words in the given input and in the files

-- Block querying when loading file, e.g. by putting in memory map inside Akka Actor

 - Load documents from files chunk by chunk

 - Replace in memory database with standalone cache to separate memory used by database and by application

 - Use timeouts in searching, to prevent blocking threads

-- Prepare second database instance, and load documents to database instances one by one, to have always one available for searching queries